flyteorg/flytectl/docs/source/gen/flytectl_create_project.rst

     labels:
        values:
          app: flyte
-    description: "Some description for the project"
+    description: "Some description for the project."

 .. note::
     The name shouldn't contain any whitespace characters.